Basilica Julia: Ancient Rome

 The Basilica housed the civil law courts and tabernae (shops), and provided space for government offices and banking.
 In the 1st century, it also was used for sessions of the Centumviri (Court of the Hundred), who presided over matters of inheritance.
 In his Epistles, Pliny the Younger describes the scene as he pleaded for a senatorial lady whose 80-year-old father had disinherited her ten days after taking a new wife.
 Suetonius states that Caligula greatly enjoyed showering the crowd in the forum below with money while standing on the roof of the Basilica Julia.

 It was the favorite meeting place of the Roman people.
 This basilica housed public meeting places and shops, but it was mainly used as a law court.
 On the pavement of the portico, there are diagrams of games scratched into the white marble.
 One stone, on the upper tier of the side facing the Curia, is marked with an eight by eight square grid on which games similar to chess or checkers could have been played.
-The last recorded restoration of the Basilica Julia was undertaken by the Urban Prefect Gabinius Vettius Probianus in 416 AD, who also relocated several Greek statues by the sculptors Polykleitos and Timarchus for display near the center of the façade.
-The inscribed bases of these statues recording the restoration still survive.
+The last recorded restoration of the Basilica Julia was undertaken in AD 377 or 416 by the urban prefect Gabinius Vettius Probianus, who also restored several statues, the inscribed bases of which are now displayed on the front steps of the basilica.